Graveney: Graveney marshes

 Across the marsh run the 400kV powerlines of the national grid They are supported by eight pylons.
 There is a large 150/400kV electricity substation, serving the London Array offshore wind farm that lies to the north beyond the mouth of the Thames Estuary.
 Planning permission has been granted to construct a 350MW solar power farm around Cleve Hill, and connect the output to the grid through this substation.

 The Battle of Graveney Marsh was the last ground level battle fought on British soil; there were no fatalities and one flesh wound.
-It was fought on 28 September 1940 and the participants were the crew of Ju88 twin engine bomber that had been forced to crashland and London Irish Rifles who had been billeted in Seasalter.
+It was fought on 28 September 1940 and the participants were the crew of Junkers Ju 88 twin-engine bomber that had been forced to crashland and London Irish Rifles who had been billeted in Seasalter.

 The marshes are the homes to many wildlife species, including lapwing, brent goose, golden plover and marsh harrier.